social-media-ethics-automation/book-src-reddit/ch04_data/01_anatomy_of_post/04_additional_data_types.md

 name: pixels_fire_emoji_fig
 alt: "Two images of a fire emoji on a screen.
 The first is small and a little zoomed in, and you can sort of make out that the image is made of a bunch of squares.
 The second image is very zoomed in, and the white area behind the emoji is bands of red, green, and blue (which don't look they make white when separated), and the orange part of the fire mostly has just red bands, and the yellow part is red and green bands of color."
 ---
 When viewing the fire emoji (🔥) close-up on a screen, you can see the bands of red, green, and blue that make up each pixel.
-If you try squinting your eyes or looking at the image from far away, it should blur back into the emoji.
+If you try squinting your eyes or looking at the image from far away, it should blur back into the emoji. _Note: These are actual photos taken by Kyle of his TV screen._
 ```

-% TODO: Images can also be represented as lists of shapes, colors, lines, etc. that can be redrawn to make the image ([vector graphics](https://en.wikipedia.org/wiki/Vector_graphics) {cite:p}`VectorGraphics2023`).
+Images can also be represented as lists of shapes, colors, lines, etc. These can then be used to calculate a pixel image for displaying (e.g., [vector graphics](https://en.wikipedia.org/wiki/Vector_graphics) {cite:p}`VectorGraphics2023`).

 __Sounds__ are represented as the electric current needed to move a speaker's diaphragm back and forth over time to make the specific sound waves.
 The electric current is saved as a number, and those electric current numbers are saved at each time point, so the sound information is saved as a list of numbers.